AI-Native Expert Platform

 Design leadership at platform scale

-I presented at VEP Design E2E, the CEO staff meeting, and design all-hands for TurboTax and Credit Karma.
+I presented at VEP Design E2E, CEO staff, and TurboTax and Credit Karma all-hands.
 QuickBooks adapted the framework for All-in-One.
-Credit Karma leadership aligned.
-Intuit's CTO cited the work as directly supporting the company's core AI bet.
-What started as a design direction became infrastructure for multiple product lines.
+Intuit's CTO cited the work as supporting the company's core AI bet.
+What started as a hackathon project became infrastructure across product lines.

 What comes next